KitLavis/pirate-pairs/README.md

   - GitHub was used to store the code.
   - GitHub pages waqs used for deployment.
 - Codeanywhere was the IDE for the project.
+- [Favicon.io](https://favicon.io) was used to generate the favicon.
+- [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the main image at the top beginning of this document.

 ## Testing